-The Company's underwriting result net of reinsurance for the year ended 31 December 2018 is a loss of £31 thousand (2017: loss of £33 thousand).
-The profit before tax for the year of £1,063 thousand (2017: loss £286 thousand) is driven by the unwind of discount of £525 thousand on the receivable due from NICo (2017: £502 thousand) together with non-underwriting gains and losses, primarily £520 thousand foreign exchange gains (2017: losses of £804 thousand).
+The Company's underwriting result net of reinsurance for the year ended 31 December 2019 is £nil thousand (2018: loss of £31 thousand).
+The profit before tax for the year of £232 thousand (2018: £1,063 thousand) is driven by the unwind of discount of £549 thousand on the receivable due from NICo (2018: £525 thousand) together with non-underwriting investment gains and losses, offset by primarily a £346 thousand foreign exchange loss (2018: gains of £520 thousand).

+On 8 April 2019 the directors declared interim dividends of £25,000 thousand on the Company's ordinary shares, all of which was settled in cash.
 There have been no significant business or other events during the year which have had a material effect on the Company.